tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 is formed by concatenating the epoch and the sequence number in the order they appear on the wire.

-DTLSWrappedCompressed.type
+type
+: This value contains the outer-header content type, i.e. the tls12_cid.

+version
+: This value contains the version number.

+length
-: This value contains the correct type.
+: This value contains the length information in the outer-header.

 cid
 : Value of the connection id.

 cid_length
 : Length of the connection id.

-cid_codepoint
-: Indicates the code point for the "CID present" record type.

 # Examples